MrThearMan/CI/README.md

 >     default: ${{ matrix.env }}
 > ```

-For the testing CI, the hooks are:
+For the testing pipeline, the hooks are:

 - `Pre-test`: Add the file `.github/actions/pre-test/action.yml`
 - `Post-test`: Add the file `.github/actions/post-test/action.yml`

-For the release CI, the hooks are:
+For the release pipeline, the hooks are:

 - `Pre-release`: Add the file `.github/actions/pre-release/action.yml`
 - `Post-release`: Add the file `.github/actions/post-release/action.yml`